-Owners and administrators are in-charge of paying the real property tax.
+When settling the rental agreement in the Philippines, owners and administrators are in-charge of paying the real property tax.
 Even if the owner decides to put up his condo for rent, he is still obliged to pay the RPT annually.
 In short, the renter is free of this obligation.
 However, the landlord may factor this in with the rent along with other dues so the renter is actually helping him pay the taxes.
 Of course, it is not usually discussed.

 The formula for computing how much is the RPT is pretty simple: RPT = RPT rate x assessed value.
 What are the rates?
 For cities and municipalities in Metro Manila, it is 2%.
 For properties in provinces, it is 1%.
 On the other hand, the assessed value is the fair market value of the property multiplied by the assessment level or the percentage applied to the fair market value to arrive at the taxable value of the property.
 Limitations were established regarding these percentages to avoid abuse of authority by the LGU.
 Ceiling and base rates were given.
 For residential properties including condos for rent in the Philippines, the maximum percentage is 20% while the ceiling for commercial and industrial properties is at 50%.